iurilandolt/pipex/README.md

 You can add directories to your PATH if you have custom scripts or binaries located elsewhere or modify it in a user's profile settings (~/.bashrc, ~/.bash_profile, or ~/.profile for the bash shell, for instance) to make the change persistent across sessions.

-To view the current directories included in the PATH variable in a terminal, you can use the command: 'echo $PATH'
+To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`

 	void	execute(char *argv, char **envp)
 	{